AdirBiran/CTFs-Writeups/HackTheBox/Bank.md

 </p>

 Trying to investigate the php files from the gobuster results.
-We will try reach index.php file with the help of Burpsuite.
+We will try to reach index.php file with the help of Burpsuite.

 Opening Burpsuite, turning on FoxyProxy on the browser and entering http://bank.htb/index.php to intercept the request and response.
 Inside Burpsuite, intercepting the response to this request and forwarding it.